 Many hearing-impaired seniors living on a fixed income struggle to afford the high cost of hearing aids.
 Likewise, few health insurance policies pay for hearing aids and to the surprise of many, Medicare does not provide coverage for the devices or the exams required to fit them.
 Fortunately, some organizations and institutions provide free hearing aids and hearing aid discounts for seniors.

 The best place to start looking for assistance is your audiologist.
 Ask if he or she knows of any local nonprofit organizations that help seniors suffering from hearing loss obtain hearing aids for low-income adults at no charge.
 Local nonprofits sometimes offer assistance in the form of grants based on individual needs - even when they don't offer a specific hearing aid program.

 Hearing Loss Association of America

-The Hearing Loss Association of America provides information about a number of financial aid assistance programs available to needy individuals, including the elderly.
-Although the association does not supply individuals with hearing aids, it acts as a repository of up-to-date information about a number of financial aid options including those for veterans and through Medicaid.
+The Hearing Loss Association of America provides information about a number of financial aid assistance programs available to eligible individuals, including the elderly.
+Although the association does not supply individuals with hearing aids, it acts as a repository of up-to-date information about a number of financial aid options, including those for Veterans and others through Medicaid.

 Lions Clubs International

 Many local Lions Clubs participate in the Lions Affordable Hearing Aid Project (AHAP).
 Get a Lion's Club hearing aid application through your local Lions Club, which determines eligibility (based on income) and arranges testing by a hearing care professional.
 You can find your local Lions Club by using the Lions Clubs International locator.
 Alternatively, you can contact Lions AHAP at (630)-203-3837 or by e-mail.

 Starkey Hearing Foundation